Alderson LawProbate and Administration Pricing

 APPLICATION FOR LETTERS OF ADMINISTRATION (WHERE THERE IS NO WILL)

 If someone dies without leaving a valid Will the process to allow the family to administer the Estate is very similar to a probate application (see above).
-This process is known as an application, again to the Court, for Letters of Administration.
+This process is known as an application, again to the Probate Registry for Letters of Administration.
 We will advise you on who is entitled to apply for grant of Letters of Administration.

 How much does this service cost?